yangfangs/physpetools/README.rst

     A directory contain the generate configure files.
 The directory name is iview.

 -r
+    Annotating labels with ranges by kingdom, phylum, class or order.
+The default is phylum.

+-c
-    Annotating ranges by kingdom, phylum, class or order.
+    Annotating labels without ranges by kingdom, phylum, class or order.
 The default is phylum.

 -a
     Colored ranges by users assign, users can choice from [kingdom, phylum, class and order].